elenanereiss/Legal-Entity-Recognition/README.md

 ## Size

 The dataset consists of 66,723 sentences with 2,157,048 tokens.
 The sizes of the seven court-specific datasets varies between 5,858 and 12,791 sentences, and 177,835 to 404,041 tokens.
-The distribution of annotations on a per-token basis corresponds to approx.~19--23 %.
+The distribution of annotations on a per-token basis corresponds to approx. 19-23 %.
 The Federal Patent Court (BPatG) dataset contains the lowest number of annotated entities (10.41 %).

 ![](https://raw.githubusercontent.com/elenanereiss/Legal-Entity-Recognition/master/docs/Size.png)